curvenote/editor/README.md

 });
 ```

+The styles are necessary to show the `.fake-cursor`, they are simple if you want to [override them](./src/codemark.css).
+It does not provide styles for the `code` specifically.
+The plugin visually works best if the code mark has a border and a different color than the main text.

 ## Why

 One of the biggest frustrations in using what you see is what you get (WYSIWYG) editors when coming from knowing `Markdown` is how they deal with inline code.
-In Markdown this is easy, you simply wrap a word in back-ticks (e.g. `code`).
+In Markdown this is easy, you simply wrap a word in back-ticks (e.g. `` `code` ``).
 In many ways, the other “marks”, like bold, italic, underline are all easier in applications like Word, Notion, Confluence, etc. because almost everyone knows the shortcut to make something stop being bold/italic/underlined.
 This is **not the case** for code-marks, which act similarly, however there is no common/shared shortcut to remove a code-mark, and every editor application does something subtly different.

 If you are using Slack or Notion, try creating a code block and then adding something to the start or end **after** it is created.
 The behaviour is completely unintuitive, you often have no idea if the next character you type will be inside or outside of the code-mark, and in Notion, for example, this changes based on if you hit backspace!